Brand Names: Ala-Tet, Brodspec, Emtet-500, Panmycin, Robitet 500, Sumycin, Tetracap, Tetracon

 - fever, chills, body aches, flu symptoms;

-- pale or yellowed skin, dark colored urine, fever, confusion or weakness;
+- pale or yellowed skin, easy bruising or bleeding;

-Less serious side effects may include:
+Common side effects may include:

 - white patches or sores inside your mouth or on your lips;

-- swollen tongue, trouble swallowing; or
+- swollen tongue, black or "hairy" tongue, trouble swallowing;

 - vaginal itching or discharge.